martynaczekala/weatherapp/README.md

-Weather app in Vanilla JS using Open Weather API
+Weather app based on user localization using Open Weather API.

+Used : HTML, CSS, JavaScript